Selling a House with Asbestos: What Are the Key Considerations?

 How Does Federal Law Impact Asbestos Sales in California?

 Federal statutes reinforce state regulations by imposing additional requirements on dwellings that contain asbestos.
 Federal agencies, including the EPA, impose tight requirements for handling and removing asbestos in California dwellings.
-Federal laws have a significant impact on these sales as they establish standards for all.
+Federal laws significantly impact these sales as they establish standards for all.
 To ensure compliance with state and federal regulations, homeowners must follow the legal criteria for asbestos removal in their homes.

 Market Strategy: Selling a Home with Asbestos